Reference 07 — Host embedding

 Runtime vertex registration

 A path handle does not have to be known at init.
-Registration is a normal runtime operation: the graph holds its vertices in a map keyed on the canonical PATH-payload bytes, and registering a new vertex returns a pinned handle that is valid for the lifetime of the vertex.
-This is what lets a scanner register a 1-Wire / Modbus device, or a transport accept a hot-plugged CAN / Zigbee node, after the device has booted — the discovered path is registered when the device appears, and reads/writes use the returned handle thereafter.
-(In-band :children[] creation, ADR-0017, is the wire-side form of the same operation.)
+Registration is a normal runtime operation: registering a new vertex returns a handle valid for the lifetime of that vertex.
+This is what lets a scanner register a 1-Wire or Modbus device, or a transport accept a hot-plugged CAN or Zigbee node, after the node has booted — the discovered path is registered when the device appears, and reads and writes use the returned handle thereafter.
+In-band :children[] creation (ADR-0017 — In-band vertex creation and controller orchestration) is the wire-side form of the same operation.

 The contract:

-• Post-init / runtime: registration is not init-only; it MAY be called at any time after startup.
+• Post-init.
+Registration is not init-only; it MAY be called at any time after startup.

-• Handle stability: the returned handle stays valid across later registrations (the reference implementation stores each vertex behind a stable address, so growing the map never moves an existing vertex).
+• Handle stability.
+A returned handle stays valid across later registrations: growing the vertex set never invalidates an existing handle.
 Hold the handle; do not re-resolve per call.

-• NOT ISR-safe: registration acquires a mutex, so it must run from a task / thread context, never from an interrupt.
+• Not interrupt-safe.
+Registration takes a lock, so it must run from a task or thread context, never from an interrupt.
 Register on the discovery task, not in the bus ISR.

-• Capacity: the protocol imposes no vertex-count cap; the map is bounded only by available memory.
-A constrained host MAY pre-size or cap it (e.g. a fixed arena) — that is a host policy, not a wire constraint.
-(A small numeric handle space, such as strawberry-fw’s 511-slot io_layer handle, is likewise a host detail, not a libtracer limit — libtracer handles are pointers.)
+• Capacity.
+The protocol imposes no vertex-count cap; the set is bounded only by available memory.
+A constrained host MAY pre-size or cap it — that is host policy, not a wire constraint.
+A host that exposes a small fixed numeric handle space to its own application code is likewise describing a host limit, not a protocol one.

 Failure surfaces locally